joellacarman/joellacarman.github.io/xabout.md

 In a previous life I worked as a news researcher, where I learned to love all things esoteric and number-related.
 I've since followed my calling to do design work and built that initial interest in data and spreadsheet mechanics into web development skills, thanks in part to a coding bootcamp.

-I am a problem solver and I work hard to make things that make sense.

 Thanks for looking at my work.